How to apply for admission to the PhD programme

 The application form and contract is an agreement that regulates your rights and duties in the admission period.
 Therefore, it is important that it is filled in correctly, and that the current version of the form is used.
 The application will be returned unprocessed if the form is not filled in correctly.

 PhD candidates who receive support from an external party in the form of funding, employment or other contributions must fill out an agreement with an external party.

 Candidates not employed by the University of Oslo

-Being employed at a university hospital is not the same as being employed by the university.
+- Being employed by a university hospital is not the same as being employed by UiO.

 Candidates employed by the University of Oslo

-You should not enclose a copy of the agreement with an external party if you are employed by the University of Oslo as a doctoral research fellow.
+- You should not enclose an agreement with an external party if you are employed by the University of Oslo as a doctoral research fellow.
 PhD candidates employed by UiO sign an employment contract with the university.

-All candidates admitted to the PhD programme at the Faculty of Medicine are affiliated to the programme either through a doctoral research fellowship or a supervisor at the Faculty.
-This affiliation (Org.
-Unit ID) is registered in the common student system (FS).
+All candidates admitted to the PhD programme at the Faculty of Medicine are affiliated to the programme either through a doctoral research fellowship or a supervisor at the faculty.

 1. Your workplace at the University of Oslo (as stated in your employment contract)